 U.S. citizens will not need to apply for a student visa for this program.
-For citizens of other countries, please visit the Spanish consulate website to find out whether you are required to obtain a visa, and information on how to secure a student visa to study in Spain.
+For citizens of other countries, please visit the Spanish consulate website to find out whether you are required to obtain a visa, and information on how to secure a Schengen visa to study in Spain.

 Want to Know More?